Want to become a special education teacher? Now you can do it at LDA Minnesota.

 LDA professors understand special education teachers’ challenges.
 Their own experiences and continued close ties in the field give them a recognition of what it takes to do the action of teaching so you get exact preparation for what you’ll encounter in your own classroom.
 And they are backed by the professional resources of LDA Minnesota, which for more than 50 years has been supporting the field of special education.

 Simply put, we know special education.
 Training highly qualified teachers for placement in schools directly aligns with LDA Minnesota’s mission to ensure children, adults, families, and communities impacted by specific learning disabilities, attention deficits, and/or learning differences are equitably supported and empowered through assessment, intervention, education, advocacy, and outreach.

 Our professors are known statewide for their focus on the “how to” of being a special education teacher.

 Our model immediately connects you with an experienced special education mentor for the program’s duration.

 As a non-profit organization, LDA Minnesota will raise funds for scholarship support to lower students’ cost.

-LDA’s staff are in the process of gaining approval from Minnesota’s Professional Educator Licensing and Standards Board for our Academic Behavioral Strategist (ABS) special education license program, which we expect to receive by May 2019.
+LDA’s program was approved at the June 14, 2019 meeting of Minnesota’s Professional Educator Licensing and Standards Board for our Academic Behavioral Strategist (ABS) special education license program.
+Applications are currently being accepted for the Fall 2019 Cohort.